How To Stop Dog Digging Permanently! ULTIMATE Guide

 Use chicken wire in flower beds or areas that might become susceptible to digging.
 The chicken wire will not harm your dog and will deter them when they delve into it with their paws.

 This alone could be enough to deter your dog from digging altogether.

 4. Cool Your Dog Down

 Dogs are still wild at heart; their genetic makeup is still 99% wolf.
 Digging is in their DNA and has been for millions of years… 1.8 million to be exact.
 Digging a hole is the primordial way for a dog to cool themselves down from the elements.
-We as dog owners should respect that and aid them if we are able to do so.
+We, as dog owners should respect that and aid them if we can do so.

 Ways To Cool Your Dog Down

 - Build A Digging Deterrent